atlan-antillia/Tensorflow-Slightly-Flexible-Attention-UNet/README.md

 <pre>
 python TensorflowAttentionUNetBrainTumorInfer.py
 </pre>
-This inference process will create the grayscale image files with white predicted nuclei regions, and those images will have the same size of the original input images respectively.
-Therefore, you can easily compare the input images and the infered output images.<br><br>
+This inference process will create the grayscale image files with white predicted BrainTumor regions, and those images will have the same size of the original input images respectively.
+Therefore, you can easily compare the input images and the inferred output images.<br><br>

 <b>Input images (mini_test) </b><br>
 <img src="./asset/mini_test.png" width="1024" height="auto"><br>